Reproductive justice: Safe Abortion Information Hotlines

 Access to abortion in South America ranges between individual countries and within cities.
 Some places - such as Uruguay, Cuba, and Puerto Rico - allow abortion access before the 12th-14th week of pregnancy.
 Other locations restrict abortion completely, such as Chile, El Salvador, and Honduras.
 Throughout the rest of Latin America access to abortion is permitted only under restricted circumstances, which can result in women undergoing unsafe procedures to terminate pregnancies.
 One study examined the impact of a safe abortion information hotlines (SAIH) in five countries (Chile, Argentina, Ecuador, Peru, and Venezuela).
 These hotlines, founded by reproductive rights activists, emphasized the facilitation of accurate, factual information regarding pregnancy termination and how to safely seek an abortion.

 Africa

 Maternal Mortality Rates and Healthcare

 Sub-saharan Africa has high rates of unsafe abortions - around 6.2 million each year, which result in 15,000 preventable deaths.
 Religious values can sometimes create social barriers to accessing abortion, particularly in African countries that practice Islam or Christianity.
 Additionally, even in countries that do not entirely restrict abortion, laws that permit access to abortion under specific circumstances can increase health complications and women seeking unsafe abortions.

+Latin America

+Latin America exemplifies both progress and severe restrictions in SRHR policy.
+Mexico and Argentina have enacted reforms based on international human rights law, while El Salvador and Paraguay maintain bans with harmful consequences.
+Mexico's 2021 Supreme Court ruling declared abortion criminalization unconstitutional, emphasizing human rights obligations.
+Argentina's 2020 legalization followed feminist "Green Wave" mobilization referencing CEDAW and other treaties.

+In contrast, El Salvador, Nicaragua, and Paraguay enforce absolute bans with no exceptions, leading to deaths and incarcerations.
+The Guttmacher Institute highlights persistent gaps in SRHR services: